justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Heap objects are not relocated, making it easier for the runtime to support native threads.
 In addition major GC uses a collector thread that executes asynchronously so application threads can continue to run concurrently even during collections.

+More details are available in a separate [Garbage Collector](Garbage-Collector.md) document.

+### Developing the New Collector

-It took a long time to research and plan out all of this before it could be implemented.
+It took a long time to research and plan out the new GC before it could be implemented.
 There was a noticeable lull in Github contributions during that time:

 <img src="images/cyclone-contribs.png">